liezlsantos/catlas/README.md

 # CATLAS

-CATLAS is a single-page app bootstrap that allows users to search for cat images by breed using [The Cat Api](https://thecatapi.com/).
+CATLAS is a single-page app that allows users to search for cat images by breed using [The Cat Api](https://thecatapi.com/).
 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Getting Started